 It won't always be about getting the team to drop everything to focus on one goal.
 Sometimes you'll realize that perhaps you were too ambitious, or it was the wrong KR to begin with.
 But — you must have that discussion to get everyone on the same page.

 Continuous Delivery is only possible if deploying code to production is a breeze.
 Same goes for updating the OKRs.

 If it feels like a chore or takes people hours to update their KRs, then they'll stop doing it.
 And if they stop updating their KRs, then they'll soon forget about them.
 You'd be back to square one.

 Of course, this is the end of the article where I tell you that we built Tability precisely for that purpose.
-Anyway, give it a try, it's free and you get unlimited users on every plan!
+Anyway, give it a try, it's free for 5 users!